Fluffy White (Flag) Cake with Buttercream, an adventure

 You’d think I would just cave and use the boxed white cake mix that puts out an unnaturally good fluff of a cake.
 I was shocked when a baker downstate told me she uses a box when I asked after she made a glorious (and waaaay oversized, just how I like it) cake for Dan’s birthday back in December.
 And same with a few other bakers I’ve spoken with.
 But the pastry chef wanna-be in me won’t let me do it.
 Even when I was on my third test cake of the week last week and was back at the grocery store for more cake flour, and Dan came down the aisle with boxes of white cake mix saying “how ‘bout these honey?”—I was tempted, but had to Just Say No.

 So here: here is a fluffy white homemade cake you can count on.
 Use it for your flag cake this weekend or any other cake obsession you may have, with the buttercream that makes you happy (here, it’s American-style, with no egg whites at all).
-Follow me on Facebook, Twitter, Pinterest, and Instagram to see how the final wedding cake turns out later this week!
+Follow me on Facebook, Twitter, Pinterest, and Instagram to candids of this every 4th of July!

 - 5 large egg whites, room temperature